SwiftyJax/foxhole-stockpiles/foxhole_stockpiles/commands/add_icon/README.md

 - An icon with the same code, faction, category, crated status, and mod already exists
 - Use `--replace` flag if you want to replace the existing icon
 - Or change the metadata if this is actually a different icon
-- Check existing templates with: `fs inspect --database templates.pkl --code ItemName`
+- Check existing templates with: `fs inspect --database templates.h5 --code ItemName`

 **Warning: "Database saved" but no changes visible**
 - Verify templates were added with `fs inspect`